ISO IEC 17799 2000

 Make sure that users are formally authorized to use a single password

-to access multiple systems or services only if multiple access is a job requirement and the password is of high quality.
+to access multiple systems or services only if multiple access is a job

 9.3.2 ENCOURAGE USERS TO PROTECT EQUIPMENT